Standards development

 Industry networks

-The Australian Digital Health Agency provides support for industry and governments to reach consensus on the selection and development of technical standards and to ensure standards are suitable for Australian industry requirements.
-We work with standards development organisations, state and territory governments, health care providers and consumers, academia, industry associations and software vendors to support stakeholder engagement and identify future needs for the benefit of all Australians who rely on safe, quality and equitable healthcare outcomes.
+The Agency works with standards development organisations, state and territory governments, healthcare providers, consumers, academia, industry associations and software vendors to support stakeholder engagement and identify future needs for the benefit of all Australians who rely on safe, quality and equitable healthcare outcomes.

-We are growing a community-of-practice for professionals with an interest in technical standards.
-The Agency is responding to several barriers to standards adoption identified by industry.
+The Agency is growing a community-of-practice for professionals with an interest in technical standards, in response to several barriers to standards adoption identified by industry.
 The availability of multiple international, national and regional standards can present complex challenges in identifying appropriate resources for Australian use.
 Collective industry participation in standards selection, development and maintenance will strengthen expertise and help identify emerging sector needs.

 Industry training and support

-The Agency endorses the use of HL7 Fast Healthcare Interoperability Resources (HL7 FHIR).
-FHIR is an open, global standard available for rapid deployment of interoperable solutions.
-We provide training on FHIR implementation through our partnership with HL7 Australia.
+The Agency endorses the use of HL7 Fast Healthcare Interoperability Resources (HL7 FHIR), a global standard available for rapid deployment of interoperable solutions.
+Training on FHIR implementation is provided through our partnership with HL7 Australia.

-Agency-funded places were offered in 2023.
-Further Agency-funded places will be offered in 2024 to continue to support the needs of software developers, solution architects, project managers, executives and government officials considering the use of HL7 FHIR.
+As in 2023, Agency-funded places will be offered in 2024 to continue to support the needs of software developers, solution architects, project managers, executives and government officials considering the use of HL7 FHIR.

 - FHIR Fundamentals for Australian Developers